• ECTS

 Objectives

-To help the student understand the limitations of parametric statistical methods, to choose a good non-parametric approach to a given problem based on the underlying statistical principles, to implement the solution to the problem using the R software, and to report the conclusions of the analysis and their significance to the end users.
+To enable students to understand the limitations of parametric statistical methods, to choose an appropriate non-parametric approach to a given problem based on the underlying statistical principles, to implement the solution to their problem using R software, and to report to end-users on the conclusions of their analyses and their implications.

 Read more